 To request an emergency transfer, the tenant shall notify their housing provider by submitting a written request (see Appendix A- Emergency Transfer Request Form) for a transfer.
-The housing provider will then work with the Domestic Violence-Coordinated Entry System and CES Management Entity on the transfer.
+The housing provider will then work with the Domestic Violence-Coordinated Entry System on the transfer.
 The CoC will provide reasonable accommodations to this policy for individuals with disabilities.
 The tenant's written request for an emergency transfer should include either: (a) a statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under HP's program; OR (b) a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.
 This form should be treated as confidential.
-The housing provider should connect the client with immediate, emergency safe housing through a Victim Service Provider as needed, subject to client choice.

 A tenant who is currently living in CoC or ESG-funded housing who qualifies for and requests an emergency transfer to avoid domestic violence, dating violence, sexual assault, or stalking will be given the highest priority for units they are eligible for as they become available through the Coordinated Entry System.
-Because moving a household from one CoC-funded home to another CoC-funded home does not result in a net decrease in the availability of CoC services, giving the highest priority to these emergency requests helps address the emergency nature of the tenant's needs without materially compromising the ability of other high-vulnerability clients to promptly receive housing opportunities.
+Because moving a household from one CoC-funded home to another CoC-funded home does not result in a net decrease in the availability of CoC services, giving the highest priority to these emergency requests helps address the emergency nature of the tenant's needs without materially compromising the ability of other highvulnerability clients to promptly receive housing opportunities.